marcelbernic/antaeus/README.md

 1. Get familiar with Kotlin and his developing ecosystem
 2. Understand well the requirements, explore the project and made a couple of requests to the existing resources
 3. Think about the design of the solution
+  - The system should be: performant, reliable, should handle transparently the different error types, the operations are idempotent ideally
+  - All the events should be registered (for traceability and reporting)
 4. Code a very basic solution (just to have a working solution)
 5. Learn about the coroutines (I want to make the app fast, process invoices in parallel)
 6. Find a reasonable library for dependency injection